-ESPN: Robert Lee Was Pulled to Avoid 'Social Hectoring and Trolling'
+ESPN: Robert Lee Was Pulled to Avoid 'Trolling'

-ESPN president has explained that the decision to remove Robert Lee as an announcer from Tuesday night's football game was not because network bosses were worried about offending people.
+ESPN president John Skipper has explained that the decision to remove Robert Lee as an announcer from Tuesday night's football game was not because network bosses were worried about offending people.

-John Skipper sent an internal memo on Wednesday night, later obtained by CNN, which said: "There was never any concern — by anyone, at any level — that Robert Lee's name would offend anyone watching the Charlottesville game.
+Skipper sent an internal memo on Wednesday night, later obtained by CNN, which said: "There was never any concern — by anyone, at any level — that Robert Lee's name would offend anyone watching the Charlottesville game.

 "Among our Charlotte production staff there was a question as to whether — in these divisive times — Robert's assignment might create a distraction, or even worse, expose him to social hectoring and trolling."